U.S. Department of Energy Allocates $325 Million for Long-Duration Energy Storage Projects

 In an environmentally significant development, the remote community of Healy, Alaska, is set to transition from coal power to renewable energy with the assistance of a “pumped thermal energy storage” system, developed by legacy company Westinghouse and Echogen.

 Lastly, Form Energy clinched the sole award for storage capable of discharging power for multiple consecutive days.
-This well-funded startup will install its iron-air batteries at retiring coal plants owned by utility Xcel Energy in Colorado and .
-The partnership with Xcel, announced earlier this year, now benefits from financial support, along with contributions from Argonne National Lab to assess the technical and social implications of the project.
+This well-funded startup will install its iron-air batteries at retiring coal plants owned by utility in Colorado and .
+The partnership with Xcel, announced earlier this year, now benefits from financial support, along with research contributions from Argonne National Lab to assess the technical and social implications of the project.
 Form Energy also recently secured a contract with Virginia utility Dominion Energy.

 While the statute initially called for a 50-50 cost-sharing arrangement on these projects, the DOE managed to stretch taxpayer dollars further.
 Following the DOE's contribution of $325 million, the remaining investment of approximately $800 million will come from private capital to fund the construction of these projects.